kentasuzue/c-pthread/README.md

 # c-pthread
-The Pthreads (POSIX threads) program for a shared-memory system demonstrates creating and stopping (joining) a thread.
+The Pthreads (POSIX threads) program, written in C, for a shared-memory system demonstrates creating and stopping (joining) a thread.